 Franchise?
 We are talking about entrepreneurs and doing things our own way, right?

-This is the “operating system” of a business – the way a company gets “stuff” done.
+This is the “operating system” of a business – how a company gets “stuff” done.
 It is made up of things like the structure of your business and the principles, practices, and your “way” of doing business.

 This means that every business has an operating system.
-It may have a name, or it may simply be and accidental collection of stuff that you have fallen into over time to make the “your business” way of doing things.
+It may have a name, or it may simply be an accidental collection of stuff you have fallen into over time to make the “your business” way of doing things.

 Multiple Operating Systems?

 If everybody in your organization is doing things their own way, how productive would that be?
 For example, if you have three different project managers, each with their own project management philosophy, then any time an employee moves from one team to another, they have to start over learning a new way of doing things instead of jumping in and helping the customer.

 Having multiple ways of doing things simply leads to more complexity, resulting in more confusion and frustration for your team.
 Simply put, for the sake of your company and your ability to scale, you define a single way of doing things and ensure everybody is on the same page.

 One common concern when talking about structure with entrepreneurial organizations is, “Is this going to stifle creativity in the business?”

 This is one of those questions where you really must take a leap and trust the process.
 The reality here is that having this kind of structure in place actually promotes creativity despite the initial reaction.

 If you go back to the computer operating system, it is simply the foundation of what happens on the computer.
 Many other programs build on top of the operating system’s functionality, which actually provides more stability than just operating with an anything goes type mindset.